WHTP-FM

-WHTP-FM (104.7 FM) is an American radio station licensed to serve the community of Kennebunkport, Maine, serving York County and southern Cumberland County, Maine.
+WHTP-FM (104.7 MHz) is an American radio station licensed to serve the community of Kennebunkport, Maine, serving York County and southern Cumberland County, Maine.
 Its signal is broadcast from the same location.
 Established in 1994, WHTP-FM is owned by Mainestream Media.
 The station broadcasts a rhythmic top 40 format.

-WHTP-FM is simulcast in northern Cumberland, Androscoggin, Sagadahoc, and Kennebec counties on WHTP (1280 AM and 100.3 FM), as well as in Bangor and surrounding areas on WHZP (1400 AM and 102.9 FM).
+WHTP-FM is simulcast in the Lewiston-Auburn and Augusta metro areas on WHTP (1280 AM and 100.3 FM), as well as in Bangor and surrounding areas on WHZP (1400 AM and 102.9 FM).